 - 6.3.4 The corn mill at Claymills was abandoned in 1733 and in 1755 it was converted to a forge and ironworks, with slitting mills being recorded in 1807.
 It continued use as an ironworks until the 1920s, when it was converted to a grinding mill. - 6.3.5 The Burton-upon-Trent branch of the North Staffordshire Railway was constructed, on a north-south alignment through Stretton, in 1848 and on 1st August 1901 the Stretton and Claymills Station opened.
 The Tutbury Jinny ran from Burton, calling at Horninglow, Stretton, Rolleston and Tutbury.
 The line closed on 6th May 1968 and now forms an important community amenity in the form of the Jinny Nature Trail. - 6.3.6 Gravel extraction played an important part in Stretton's economic history and a former gravel pit, owned by Hilton Gravel Ltd, was gifted to the Parish Council in September 1968.
 The site formed part of Hillfield Playing Field, now renamed Queen Elizabeth II Jubilee Playing Field. - 6.3.7 Pirelli came to Stretton in 1929 and is still providing local employment.
 The arrival of this multi-national company to Stretton contributed to the expansion of housing across this area during the mid and late 20th century.
 This has included some infilling and redevelopment within the historic core of Stretton around The Green and along Bridge Street and Main Street.
-The later housing estates reflect the changing needs of the community driven by economic prosperity from the mid-20th century onwards.

-Map 8 - Staffordshire Historic Environment Record

-By Permission of East Staffordshire Borough Council/Staffordshire County Council

-- 6.3.8 This evidence base for the significance of the historic environment within the Parish is based upon three sources and developers are strongly encouraged to consider these sources when preparing new development proposals in Stretton: - 1) Staffordshire Historic Environment Record (HER) which is a constantly evolving publically accessible database of all the historic and archaeological sites, monuments, finds, buildings and landscapes within Staffordshire; - 2) 'Historic Environment Assessment: East Staffordshire (August 2013)' (HEA) which was produced by Staffordshire County Council on behalf of East Staffordshire Borough Council to assess the historic environment in specific areas of the Borough to address housing expansion specifically and incorporates the majority of the rural parts of Stretton Parish; - 3) 'Staffordshire Extensive Urban Survey: Burton-upon-Trent Historic Character Assessment (April 2012)' (EUS) which was produced by Staffordshire County Council with funding from English Heritage to look at all of the county's historic towns and which incorporates the built part of Stretton Parish. - 6.3.9 The East Staffordshire Historic Environment Assessment (HEA) project in particular has identified that there is a high potential for below ground archaeological remains, particularly associated with prehistoric and Roman activity, to survive across the parish due to its location within and adjacent to the valleys and confluence of the rivers Trent and Dove.
+The later housing estates reflect the changing needs of the community driven by economic prosperity from the mid-20th century onwards. - 6.3.8 This evidence base for the significance of the historic environment within the Parish is based upon three sources and developers are strongly encouraged to consider these sources when preparing new development proposals in Stretton: - 1) Staffordshire Historic Environment Record (HER)15 which is a constantly evolving publically accessible database of all the historic and archaeological sites, monuments, finds, buildings and landscapes within Staffordshire; - 2) 'Historic Environment Assessment: East Staffordshire (August 2013)' (HEA)16 which was produced by Staffordshire County Council on behalf of East Staffordshire Borough Council to assess the historic environment in specific areas of the Borough to address housing expansion specifically and incorporates the majority of the rural parts of Stretton Parish; - 3) 'Staffordshire Extensive Urban Survey: Burton-upon-Trent Historic Character Assessment (April 2012)' (EUS)17 which was produced by Staffordshire County Council with funding from English Heritage to look at all of the county's historic towns and which incorporates the built part of Stretton Parish.